Twispay/twispay.github.io/hosted-page.md

 ## How it works?

-The Merchant submits a POST request to twispay® secure site with the necessary parameters and receives a POST Response back.
+The Payment process is done through a POST Request - Response combo between the Merchant and Twispay's Secure API.
 The process can be broken up into three simples steps:

 Prepare the checkout - Create the Payment Form - Receive the Payment Status